Southwest Iowa's House race between Young, Axne shaping up to be tight contest

-National Democrats have named Iowa's 3rd Congressional District a top fundraising target to swing from red to blue.
-The Cook Political Report recently reclassified the race from "Leans Republican" to "Toss up."
+National Democrats have named Iowa’s 3rd Congressional District a top fundraising target to swing from red to blue.
+The Cook Political Report recently reclassified the race from “Leans Republican” to “Toss-up.”

-One reason is polling, which shows Democrat Cindy Axne gaining on U.S. Rep. David Young, R-Iowa, to represent the district that stretches from Des Moines to Council Bluffs.
+One reason is polling, which shows Democrat Cindy Axne gaining on Republican Rep. David Young to represent the district that stretches from Des Moines to Council Bluffs.

 Another is the stakes: Voters in Glenwood and Malvern might decide which party controls the House of Representatives.